Freaky Eaters (British TV programme): Cancellation

 The show was cancelled by the BBC in April 2010.
 On the Richard Bacon BBC Radio 5 Live show in December 2010, Harry Hill, who had regularly lampooned Freaky Eaters on Harry Hill's TV Burp, stated he had been told by a producer of Freaky Eaters that his coverage of the show was the reason it had been commissioned for a second and third series.

-American version
+American edition

-Freaky Eaters spawned an American version that aired on TLC from September 2010 to June 2011.
+Freaky Eaters spawned an American edition that aired on TLC from September 2010 to June 2011.